Tracing your family history

-- Marriage allegations and bonds for the Consistory Court of the Diocese of Lichfield, 1636-1893.
+- Marriage allegations and bonds for the Consistory Court of the Diocese of Lichfield and the courts of various "peculiar jurisdictions", 1636-1893.
 These records cover Staffordshire, Derbyshire, north Shropshire and north Warwickshire.

-- Wills and inventories proved in the Consistory Court of the Diocese of Lichfield, 1521-1858.
+- Wills and inventories proved in the Consistory Court of the Diocese of Lichfield and the courts of various "peculiar jurisdictions", 1521-1858.
 These records cover Staffordshire, Derbyshire, north Shropshire and north Warwickshire.

 - Calendars of Prisoners at Staffordshire Quarter Sessions, 1777-1880